Kristina01111000/Kristina01111000.github.io/README.md

 List of Projects:

+  Github only:
   - This webpage
   - The Classic Hello World

+  C++:
+  -

+  Java:
+  -

+  Javascript:
+  -

+  some database language
+  -pick one

 Open Source Projects: